natecraddock/website/content/blog/a-consistent-developer-experience-with-zig.md

   length in another post.

-Continuing the pattern of consistency, the result of the `Pair()` function can be stored in a variable for reuse, creating a new type that can be used anywhere.
+Continuing the pattern of consistency, the result of the `Pair()` function can be stored as a constant for reuse, creating a new type that can be used anywhere.

 ```zig
 const Vec2d = Pair(i64, i64);